Constanta Danube – Black Sea Economic Opportunities Forum

 Areas of interest:

 - Economic opportunities and financing the local and regional economy.
-This panel will explore an important range of projects and financing prospects for the greater Constanta region, starting from a dedicated study conducted by the World Bank.
+This panel explored an important range of projects and financing prospects for the greater Constanta region, starting from a dedicated study conducted by the World Bank.
 Multiple financing options will be analyzed, from FDI and national options to the Danube Strategy and other European funds and other institutional and private investors.

 - Constanta – an energy gateway for the EU.
 Romania, through Constanta, can become a Gateway from East to West and North to South and has the potential of becoming a regional hub for developing infrastructure, energy and commercial hub.
 Constanta and the Black Sea have an important potential in the energy sector, that can not only help Romania gain its energy independence, but also can contribute to the development of a sustainable Energy Union.
 Thus, Constanta should strengthen its potential of becoming an even more significant energy hub at the regional and European level.